a growth & aquisition case study

 Problem

 Users needed guidance to identify the right courses without overwhelming them with choices.
-The challenge was to reduce cognitive load while maintaining clarity and trust, all within an existing marketing and platform ecosystem.
+The challenge was to reduce cognitive load while maintaining clarity and trust within an existing ecosystem.

 Hypothesis